-A child has special educational needs if he or she experiences greater difficulty in learning than the majority of children of the same age and if that difficulty calls for special provision.
+A child has special educational needs if he/she experiences greater difficulty in learning than the majority of children of the same age and if that difficulty calls for special provision.
+Difficulties like:

-Most children with special educational needs are able to learn well in mainstream schools, such as Nursteed Community Primary School.
-If you have a child who is finding learning difficult you should not be unduly concerned.
-We will adapt our teaching to suit your child's needs and, if appropriate, we will draw on expert help.
-It helps everyone - not least your child - if we at school can work in partnership with you at home.
-We will keep you informed and we will offer guidance as to how, together, we can support your child's learning.
+Most children with special educational needs learn well in mainstream schools, such as ours.
+If you have a child who is finding learning difficult you shouldn't be unduly concerned.
+We'll adapt our teaching to suit your child's needs and, if appropriate, we'll draw on expert help.
+It helps everyone - not least your child - if we at school work in partnership with you at home.
+We'll keep you informed and offer guidance as to how, together, we can support your child's learning.

 Before starting school a child may have already been identified with a special educational need or disability.
 If so, we work closely with parents and any agencies already involved to ensure a smooth transition into school.
 We review and continue any existing support plan so that good progress is made by that child.

 Teachers make regular assessments of children’s attainment and progress, mindful of national age-related expectations.
 All school adults monitor children’s emotional well-being and behaviour.
 Also we listen to views and concerns expressed by parents and carers.
-Where any of these observations suggest a child may need additional support, we use our professional judgement to consider if he/she may have a special educational need or a disability.
+Where any of these things suggest a child may need extra support, we consider if he/she may have a special educational need or a disability.

-If we consider a child may have a special educational need we discuss this with his/her parents or carers (if we haven’t already done so).
-In agreement with parents we assess the specific issue that is preventing the child from learning to his/her full potential.
+If we think a child may have a special educational need we discuss this with parents or carers.
+We assess the specific issue that is preventing the child from learning to his/her full potential.
 Parents are kept informed and included in the decision making process, and we involve the child throughout (in an age-appropriate way).

 Children identified as requiring extra support have a an 'SEN Support Record' made.
 This lists desired outcomes and ways of progressing towards them and is followed and reviewed regularly within school.

-If it is considered that support is required from an outside professional (e.g. educational psychologist, or speech and language therapist) a single agency referral form (SARF) is completed.
+If we think that support is needed from an outside professional (e.g. educational psychologist, or speech and language therapist) a referral form is completed.

 Miss C. Walsh has responsibility for leading provision for children with special educational needs and disability.
 She can be contacted in school in the usual ways (see 'Contact Us').

-Where we have an initial concern it is likely that your child’s class teacher or Miss Walsh will approach you to arrange a chance to discuss the issue and consider what to do next.
-If outside agencies become involved in supporting your child you’ll be invited to attend a meeting three times a year to discuss the provision in place.
-If your child is provided with an 'Education and Healthcare Plan' there is an additional formal annual review.
+Where we have an initial concern it's likely that your child’s class teacher (or Miss Walsh) will approach you to arrange to discuss the issue and consider what to do next.
+If outside agencies become involved in supporting your child you’ll be invited to attend a meeting three times a year to discuss what's put in place.
+If your child has an 'Education and Healthcare Plan' there is an additional formal annual review.
 In all likelihood there will be more frequent informal contact so that you are fully in the picture about what’s being done to help your child.
 We’ll always gladly meet with you at your request.

-Class teachers consult regularly with children who have individual outcomes planned for them, to consider how they are progressing to meet those outcomes.
+Class teachers talk with children who have individual outcomes planned for them, to review how they are progressing.
 Children are also part of review meetings and are asked to give their views, either on paper (a teaching assistant or teacher might work with a child to complete any written evidence) and/or in person at the review meeting.

 Near the end of each school year, class teachers meet to share information to help make transition from one year group into the next as smooth as possible.
-Children also experience some time with their new class teacher.
-Any specific needs (e.g. for a child who finds change challenging) are identified and planned for.
-For a child with an 'Education and Healthcare Plan' a formal transition meeting is held during Year 5 in order to look forward to the move to secondary education, and to find the best possible setting for this next phase in his/her education.
+Children also have some time with their new class teacher.
+Any specific needs are identified and planned for.
+For a child with an 'Education and Healthcare Plan' a formal transition meeting is held during Year 5 in order to look forward to the move to secondary education, and to find the best possible setting for the next phase in his/her education.

-For Year 6 children, the class teacher and SENCo meet with teachers and/or heads of year plus SENCo’s from receiving secondary schools and a suitable plan for transition is made.
-Where desirable or necessary the children concerned meet these adults.
+For Year 6 children, the class teacher and SENCo meet with teachers/ heads of year plus SENCo’s from receiving secondary schools and a plan for transition is made.
+Often the children themselves meet these adults.
 Some children may be offered additional, supervised visits to their new school to smooth the transition.

 We expect that all children will strive to reach their potential.
-For some children, including those with special educational needs or a disability, this may require that, for example:
+For some children, including those with special educational needs or a disability, this may require that:

 We endeavour always to involve parents and children themselves so that children have the best possible school experience.

-Teachers and teaching assistants have received training regarding a wide variety of needs, e.g. dyslexia, speech and language, autistic spectrum disorders, ADHD, hearing impairment, social skills, behaviour support.
-Training to meet identified needs is provided each year, for individual members of staff or for the whole teaching team.
-The school is well supported by outside agencies when necessary, formally and informally.
+Teachers and teaching assistants receive training about a wide variety of needs.
+Training to meet identified needs is provided annually, for individual members of staff or for the whole teaching team.
+The school is well supported by outside agencies when necessary.

-Class teachers and other school adults meet periodically to review progress against planned outcomes.
+Class teachers and other school adults meet regularly to review progress against planned outcomes.

-Pupil performance data for all children is analysed regularly.
-Part of this analysis focuses specifically on the performance of children with special educational needs so that any shortcomings are identified and addressed by modifying provision appropriately.
+Performance data for all children is analysed regularly.
+Part of this analysis focuses specifically on the performance of children with special educational needs so that any shortcomings are identified and addressed by modifying provision.

 The SENCo also monitor planning and other evidence to ensure that children with special educational needs or a disability are receiving a full and inclusive entitlement.